-For anyone that has read the original play, this story line is clearly very similar to that of the play, with Osei, Dee, Ian, Rod, Mimi and Casper representing Othello, Desdemona, Iago, Roderigo, Emilia and Cassio respectively.
+For anyone that has read the original play, this story line is clearly very similar to that of the original play.
+Osei, Dee, Ian, Rod, Mimi, and Casper represent Othello, Desdemona, Iago, Roderigo, Emilia, and Cassio respectively.
 The two teachers, Mr Brabant and Miss Lode, also clearly represent Brabantio, Desdemona’s over-protective father, and Lodovico, a minor character in the play.

-What I really liked about this book was the setting.
-I thought that the use of a retelling of Shakespeare’s play in a 1970s setting was a really good idea, as, although there would still be racist undertones in a small, modern-day town in America, the 1970s were still a time of black oppression, and the ideas relating to the radical aspect of the Civil Rights Movement, as well as the clear racism of the teachers at the school, provide an excellent backdrop to the action of the playground.
+I loved the setting in this book.
+I thought that the use of a retelling of Shakespeare’s play in a 1970s setting was a really good idea.
+Although, unfortunately, there would still be racist undertones in modern-day America, the 1970s were a time of black oppression.
+The ideas relating to the radical aspect of the Civil Rights Movement, as well as the clear racism of the teachers at the school, provide an excellent backdrop to the action of the playground.

-I thought the racist undertones in the book worked really well, with the use of characters such as Mr Brabant showing the great racism of this era.
-The fact that Osei is the only black student also singles him out, and so shows that, even though there was perhaps not physical segregation during the 1970s, ideas about segregation were still prevalent during this time.
+I thought the racist undertones in the book worked really well, with the use of characters such as Mr Brabant, in order to show the racism of this era.
+The fact that Osei is the only black student also singles him out.
+Even though there was perhaps not physical segregation during the 1970s, ideas about segregation were still prevalent during this time.

-The fact that Mr Brabant clearly has a problem with Osei touching and being near Dee shows the prejudices relating to interracial couples, and Mr Brabant sees Osei as aggressive and sexual because of his racial stereotype, a stereotype which is also considered in Shakespeare’s play.
+The fact that Mr Brabant clearly has a problem with Osei being near Dee shows the prejudices relating to interracial couples.

-When my mum was at school in the 1980s, there was only one black student in her entire school, which was in a small English mining village, and when I went to the same school years later, there were only two black students, and they were brother and sister, which shows that these tight-knit communities were incredibly white-dominated.
-Therefore, by using the arrival of a new black student, as well as the backdrop of a racist America, the racism that runs throughout the action in the playground is exaggerated, and the novel is given an interesting and relevant setting.
+When my mum was at school in the 1980s, there was only one black student in her entire school- which was in a small English mining village.
+When I went to the same school years later, there were only two black students.
+Tight-knit communities were incredibly white-dominated.
+By using the arrival of a new black student, as well as the backdrop of a racist America, the racism in the playground is exaggerated, and the novel is given an interesting and relevant setting.

-I also liked how Chevalier presented a direct motive for Mimi’s action regarding the pencil-case, as in the original play, a great flaw, in my opinion, is the lack of a given motive for Emilia giving the handkerchief to Iago.
+I also liked how Chevalier presented a direct motive for Mimi’s action regarding the pencil-case, as in the original play, there is no motive for Emilia giving the handkerchief to Iago.

-I thought the fact that Chevalier used a strawberry-spotted pencil-case instead of a handkerchief was also a really good idea, as it put the play into the context of the playground, and so meant that the story was much more believable.
+I thought the fact that Chevalier used a strawberry-spotted pencil-case instead of a handkerchief was also a really good idea, as it put the play into the context of the playground.

 The only thing I would say that was slightly disappointing was that in the play, you can’t help but admire Iago for his cunning and meticulous planning.
-In this book, I had no admiration for Ian, and so clearly the character representing Iago in this novel was less two-sided than the Iago of the original.
+In this book, I had no admiration for Ian, and he wasn’t as two-sided as Iago.

-Overall I thought this was a brilliant book, and I really enjoyed the clear parallels between this book and the original play.
+Overall I thought ‘New Boy’ by Tracy Chevalier was a brilliant book, and I really enjoyed the clear parallels between this book and the original play.
 I thought the use of a 1970s setting was a great idea, and really exaggerated the racial undertones that underpin Ian’s reasons for conspiring against Osei.